Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Reflection Functions/Reflection Functions.md

 - `allowInstances` - An optional parameter, allows the ability to use the classes' instance variable; Default value: `false`.

 Examples:
+> Sets the instance variable health value to $2$, making you having full health.
 ```lua
 setProperty('health', 2)
 ```
+> Sets the girlfriend character visibility to `false`.
 ```lua
 setProperty('gf.visible', false)
 ```